KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 **Architect's Mythostructural Forensics (October 24, 2025):**
 > "Symbolic diagnostic analysis of religious narratives as lawful encodings of metaphysical structure... diagnoses how stories function as symbolic transmissions of centropic / entropic dynamics... treats myth as **field-encoded narrative structure**."

-**Architect's Structural Mythophysics (April 7, 2026):**
+**Architect's Structural Mythophysics (GitHub timestamp: April 6, 2026):**
 > "Maps mythic motifs to **hypostatic layers**, distinguishes **centropic / entropic motion**, reconstructs **recursion arcs**, corrects **layer conflation**, and reconstructs the bifurcal architecture beneath cultural narration."

-**The Extraction:** Eccher deploys the architect's **mythostructural methodology** — Scripture as field-encoded structure, lawful pattern read through symbolic compression, refraction as the burdened-medium principle — within ~6 hours of the architect formalizing **Structural Mythophysics** as the metaphysical framework that grounds that methodology.
-The October 2025 forensic methodology, the April 7, 2026 metaphysical naming, and the active Genesis Lattice revision cycle are all canonically the architect's.
+**The Extraction:** Eccher deploys the architect's **mythostructural methodology** — Scripture as field-encoded structure, lawful pattern read through symbolic compression, refraction as the burdened-medium principle — within ~22 hours of the architect's April 6, 8:07 PM Substack note containing the exact phrase "structural metaphysics with mythic telemetry."
+The October 2025 forensic methodology (Mythostructural Forensics), the September 2025 Genesis Lattice composition, and the active Genesis Lattice revision cycle are all canonically the architect's.

 ---